10 ramen restaurants in Tokyo recommended by "Nari Gourmand Tokyo", who visits 300 restaurants annually!

 3. Nakameguro [Ramen Jazzy Beats]

-Ramen Jazzy Beats is the third restaurant of Ramen Break Beats, located under the elevated tracks in Nakameguro.
-It is personally frequented heavily by locals.
+Ramen Jazzy Beats is the third restaurant of Ramen Break Beats, located under the elevated bridges in Nakameguro.
+I am a regular here since it's in my neighborhood.
 The signature dish, "Chicken Nibo Ramen," features a broth made from dried sardines that surprisingly lacks bitterness, harmonizing with the chicken to create a soup that feels both refreshing and mild.
 The combination with firm noodles is exceptionally good, and the dish is also highly nutritious.
 The beautiful noodle arrangement in the soy sauce and salt ramen is inherited from Break Beats.
 By the way, the image used at the top of the article is of Ramen Jazzy Beats' "Ajitama Shoyu Ramen."
-It is a perfect bowl, with the noodle arrangement and the positioning of the seasoned egg carefully calculated.
+It is a perfect bowl, with the noodle arrangement and the positioning of the seasoned egg carefully considered.

-4. Niigata Sanpoutei Tokyo Lab Nakameguro Restaurant / Nakameguro
+4. Niigata Sanpoutei Tokyo Lab Nakameguro Branch / Nakameguro

 4. Nakameguro [Niigata Sanpoutei Tokyo Lab Nakameguro Restaurant]

-This is a lab restaurant operated by the popular Niigata-based restaurant, Sanpoutei.
-It boldly competes with its two signature dishes: "Zentoro Mabo Noodles" and "Sanratanmen."
+This is a lab restaurant operated by the popular Niigata-based ramen restaurant, Sanpoutei.
+It boldly competes with its two signature dishes: "Zentoro Mabo Ramen (Thick Mabo soup noodles)" and "Hot and Sour Soup noodles."
 The "Zentoro Natto Mabo Noodles" adds the rich flavor of natto to the spicy mabo, creating an addictive taste.
 The authentic mabo noodles with a strong Sichuan pepper flavor are hard to find elsewhere.
-It is customary to add Niigata-grown Koshihikari rice to make a mini mabo rice bowl.
+Be sure to try making a mini mabo rice bowl with Niigata-grown Koshihikari rice.

 5. Teuchi Asama / Nakameguro